tsgates/arch-wiki-markdown/wiki/Idesk.md

 Width and Height should match the actual dimensions of the icon.
 X and Y will be modified by idesk to reflect the icon's actual position.

+> Tip:

+-   Most system icons can be found in the following locations:
+    /usr/share/icons/hicolor and /usr/share/icons/gnome.
+-   If you are wondering which size to use for your icons, 48x48 is a decent standard size for desktop icons.

+> Idesktool

+The idesk-extras package in the AUR provides a graphical configuration tool for Idesk.
+It can be started by running the idesktool command.

 Issues
 ------